Private cloud deployment

 aigateway deploy uninstall --dry-run

-Warning: Uninstalling will delete all resources including persistent data!
+Warning: Uninstalling will delete all resources including the Operator, Armor, Redis, and any persistent data.

 Troubleshooting Deployment